martiabr/fixing-ar/README.md

 The app was designed and tested on a Samsung Galaxy S10e.
 The app was designed for Android devices.

-For the calibration, this file is needed: "\fixing-ar\acircles_pattern.png"
+For the calibration, this file is needed: "\fixing-ar\acircles_pattern.png" For the aruco markers, these pictures were used: "\fixing-ar\aruco4.pdf" in the single marker case and "\fixing-ar\aruco12.pdf" for the multiple marker case

 The application was developed on Android Studio, Version 3.6.1.
 OpenCV version 4.2.0 was imported.